MonsteRico/ObsidianNotes/content/Apartments.md

 - most bathrooms not in rooms
 - more expensive
 - decent amenities, not exactly same as edge though
-- OPPORTUNITY FOR A PRIVATE HOT TUB FOR 1000+
+- OPPORTUNITY FOR A PRIVATE HOT TUB FOR 1000+ not that worth it but still
 - pet friendly as long as its less than 30 lbs fully grown. milo cant be fat :)
 - waitlist up for 23/24
-- ~~Hub reviews are awful and said Rise is 100% better~~ I literally can't find a universal agreement, we kinda just have to figure it out ourselves and hope the management isn't awful for us wherever we go
+- ive seen both good and bad reviews
 # Campus Edge
 - [Campus Edge on Pierce](https://www.americancampus.com/student-apartments/in/west-lafayette/campus-edge-on-pierce)
 - a little set off from chauncey hill, so not AS bad in terms of loud part of campus probably